peerdavid/remapy/README.md

  - [x] Make RemaPy offline ready (readonly)
  - [x] Delete local if doc is not available on remarkable
  - [x] Copy and past a webpage (upload as pdf)
- - [ ] Render only marked text and images and export into odt file
+ - [x] Render only pages with annotations
  - [ ] Show cloud symbol also on collection if some docs are not synced
  - [ ] Upload folders / multiple files (create folders and all pdf files of this folder)
  - [ ] Filter / Search documents or folders